 What are antinuclear antibodies?

-We normally have antibodies in our blood that repel invaders into our body, such as virus and bacteria microbes.
+We normally have antibodies in our blood that repel invaders in our bodies, such as virus and bacteria microbes.
 Antinuclear antibodies (ANAs) are unusual antibodies, detectable in the blood, that have the capability of binding to certain structures within the nucleus of the cells.
 The nucleus is the innermost core within the body's cells and contains the DNA, the primary genetic material.
 ANAs are found in patients whose immune system may be predisposed to cause inflammation against their own body tissues.
 Antibodies that are directed against one's own tissues are referred to as autoantibodies.
 The propensity for the immune system to work against its own body is referred to as autoimmunity.
 ANAs indicate the possible presence of autoimmunity.
 Therefore, when they are detected in a patient's blood (referred to as a "positive" result), doctors will consider the possibility of autoimmune illness.